 The first International National Trusts Conference held under INTO’s auspices was in 2009, and was held in Victoria, British Columbia.
 The conference was hosted (chaired) by Turner and Fawcett was the principal organizer.
 INTO has gone on to host several conferences since, and has continued to build the linkages between National Trusts.
 Its programs and projects create opportunities for shared learning and collaboration, exchanging expertise, best practices and resources to help develop existing members and establish new Trusts.

 NATIONAL TRUST PRINCIPLES

-There is no specific definition of a “National Trust”, as the various organizations around the world which are identified as National Trusts have each evolved independently and within their own circumstances and, as such, have a variety of mandates, structures and priorities.
-However, the members of INTO have developed a set of principles which they consider to be fundamental, and which form the criteria for admission as a full member.
+There is no specific definition of a “National Trust”, as the various organizations around the world which identify as National Trusts have each evolved independently and within their own circumstances and, as such, have a variety of mandates, structures and priorities.
+However the members of INTO have developed a set of principles which they consider to be fundamental, and which form the criteria for admission as a full member.
 These principles provide the closest approximation to a definition so, accordingly, a National Trust organization:

 - is substantially independent and autonomous of government.
 (It may be established under government legislation or receive government funding, but it must remain independent from government influence with respect to its governance, operations and policies);

 - must be a voluntary organization, governed by a voluntary board of directors;

 - must be a membership-based organization;

 - must be established for public benefit and not for profit;

 - has the capacity to develop, assess, analyze, promote and influence policy with respect to conservation;

 - is involved in public education, public advocacy and raising public awareness about conservation;